Salwaishtiaq14/Khorsan-Diary-Blogspot/README.md

 # Khorsan-Diary-Blogspot
+Project Description:
-**Project Description:**  I designed a user-friendly web interface focused on intuitive navigation and seamless UX.
-The front end was developed using HTML and CSS, ensuring responsiveness across devices.
-This project demonstrates my ability to translate UI/UX concepts into functional, visually appealing web pages using clean, efficient code.
+In this project, I enhanced and redesigned a user-friendly web interface with a focus on intuitive navigation and a seamless user experience.
+The front end was built using HTML and CSS, ensuring responsiveness across all devices.
+This project showcases my ability to transform UI/UX concepts into functional, visually appealing web pages with clean, efficient code.
+The interface includes three key pages:
+- Home Page
+- Article Page
+- Opinion Page